If you do

 The patch on the left was also worn in France perhaps from the 1950s to 1960s when DeGaulle threw us out.

-I wore the patch at the 269th Signal Company (rear) in Orleans, France from 1959 to 1962.
+I wore the patch at the 269th Signal Company (Rear) in Orleans, France from 1959 to 1962.

 Our company installed telephone wires, operated a computer section where we sent information to other army installations throughout Europe where we had bases.
 We also had a photography section where the men would attend parades and take photographs.